tytydraco/yessleep/out/When_signing_up_for_acting_classes_never_and_mean_NEVER_audition_for_The_S_Class.md

 By now, he had tufts of hair stuck between his fingernails.
 I don't know why his first reaction was to immediately try ripping his hair out.

-A quick glance at my own phone reminded me of my own audition that was in five minutes.
+A quick glance at my own phone reminded me of my audition that was in five minutes.

 Meanwhile, I was dealing with what I was pretty sure was delusion, denial, or a mixture of both.